Technical Writer: Job Outlook and Educational Requirements

 - Web writing

 Along with strong writing and communication skills, technical writers must be proficient in online publishing software and programs.
 The ability to produce video and audio for the Web may be required for some positions.
 Technical writers often handle large amounts of complex data, so information management skills are necessary.
 A sharp eye for detail, research skills and the ability to work under strict deadlines are also important for a career in technical writing.

 Related to Technical Writer: Job Outlook and Educational Requirements

 - Recently Updated

-Learn how to become a playwright.
-Research the education, career requirements and experience required for starting a career as...
+Learn the steps to becoming a playwright.
+Research the education options, career requirements and experience required for...

 Biographers have previously noted acclaimed poet Walt Whitman's time as a low-level bureaucrat for the U.S. Government.
 Thanks...